Tomcli/local-liberty-tutorial/README.md

   ```
 For more detailed information on troubleshooting your application, see the [Troubleshooting section](https://www.ng.bluemix.net/docs/troubleshoot/tr.html) in the Bluemix documentation.

-## Privacy Notice
+# Privacy Notice
+Sample web applications that include this tracking library may be configured to track
-This application includes code to track deployments to IBM Bluemix and other Cloud Foundry platforms.
+deployments to [IBM Cloud](https://www.bluemix.net/) and other Cloud Foundry platforms.
-The following information is sent to a [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service)
+The following information is sent to a [Deployment Tracker](https://github.com/IBM/metrics-collector-service)
-service on each deployment:
+service on each deployment by default:

-* Application Name (application_name)
+* Application Name (`application_name`)
+* Application GUID (`application_id`)
+* Application instance index (`instance_index`)
-* Space ID (space_id)
+* Space ID (`space_id`) or OS username
-* Application Version (application_version)
+* Application Version (`application_version`)
-* Application URIs (application_uris)
+* Application URIs (`application_uris`)
+* Cloud Foundry API (`cf_api`)
+* Labels and names of bound services
+* Number of instances for each bound service and associated plan information
+* Metadata in the repository.yaml file

-This data is collected from the VCAP_APPLICATION environment variable in IBM Bluemix and other Cloud Foundry platforms.
-This data is used by IBM to track metrics around deployments of sample applications to IBM Bluemix.
-Only deployments of sample applications that include code to ping the Deployment Tracker service will be tracked.
+This data is collected from the `repository.yaml` file in the sample application and the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables in IBM Cloud and other Cloud Foundry platforms.
+This data is used by IBM to track metrics around
+deployments of sample applications to IBM Cloud to measure the usefulness of our examples,
+so that we can continuously improve the content we offer to you.

 ## Disabling Deployment Tracking

-To disable deployment tracking remove cf-java-app-tracker-client dependencies from the pom.xml.
+To disable deployment tracking remove java-metrics-tracker-client dependencies from the pom.xml.

 [bluemix_signup_url]: https://console.ng.bluemix.net/?cm_mmc=GitHubReadMe-_-BluemixSampleApp-_-Node-_-Workflow
 [cloud_foundry_url]: https://github.com/cloudfoundry/cli